Dropbox Your Computer Is Currently Offline

 Fix 10.
 Reinstall Dropbox app

 Reinstalling Dropbox app can also be considered as a way to fix couldn’t contact Dropbox servers issue.
 Sometimes, it may lead to some mistakes when you are using the outdated version of Dropbox.
-Hence, please uninstall and reinstall Dropbox app.
+Hence, please uninstall the Dropbox desktop app and reinstall it.

 Step 1.
 Search for and open Control Panel from the Start menu.